Damankp/RAG-YouTubeVideo-Summarization-Q-A-Chatbot-LangChain/README.md

 ## 📸 Demo
 [![Demo](assets\demo_gif.gif)]

-Sometimes the gif does not load properly.
-Check in assets folder.
+Note: Sometimes the gif does not load properly.
+Please check the video in assets folder.

 ---

 ## ⚡ Installation